 May 2022, Kikospace, Toronto

-There was a picnic on its surface, this pearl, this magic skin, this mystical shell, this gleaming amber moon.
+There was a picnic on its surface, this pearl, a magic skin, this mystical shell, a gleaming amber moon.
 Day poured into night, light into darkness, labour into pleasure.
 Wine glasses left rings.
-Salad dressing splashex.
+Salad dressing splashed.
 Someone spilled the salt.
 They had worked too hard.
 Walked too far, too fast.
-Feeling spacey, bodies shifted position and for an hour or an age everything changed.
+Feeling spacey, bodies shifted position and for an hour—an age—everything changed.
 Carefully, they took off habits, put down jobs, moved beyond limits of analysis, crossed distances of difference.
-And together, they fell—curious, in dazzling arrays of particles, bursts, clusters.
+And together, fell—curious, in dazzling arrays of particles, bursts, clusters.
 Chimes rang on the wind.
-Was that a moth or a butterfly?
+Everyone asked, was that a moth or a butterfly?

 Instead of an opening, DJs Crip Time, Cam Lee, Snail Space, and I hosted GUMMY UNIVERSE: TANGfastic Dance Party with yummy-gummy snacks c/o @spool_oven.

 Manden Murphy contributed two articles on “The Resident” which will subsequently be reprinted in the upcoming, inaugeral issue of the “The Mercury”.